Dining in Chamonix

 L’Adret de la Flégère

-If you’d rather have a sit down meal, head to the neighbouring restaurant, L’Adret de la Flégère for the usual alpine fare.
+If you’d rather have a sit down meal, head to the neighbouring restaurant, L’Adret de la Flégère for the usual alpine selection.

 Located at the top of the Planpraz gondola and mid station of Le Brévent, this fantastic chalet style restaurant serves an extensive menu featuring everything from Savoyard specialties to flame grilled steaks and fish dishes.
 There’s also a takeaway section serving sandwiches and burgers if you just want something quick.